-Shrimp Fried Rice is the perfect one pot meal when you’re craving Asian flavors.
-Chock full of succulent shrimp, veggies, and eggs, it’s hearty and delicious.
-Plus helpful tips on how to make it perfectly anytime, every time!
+Shrimp Fried Rice is an easy one-pot meal with your favorite Asian flavors.
+Chock-full of shrimp, green peas, and fluffy eggs, it’s hearty, delicious, and the best use for leftover rice!
+Plus helpful tips on how to make it perfect anytime every time!

-- Use cold, leftover cooked rice.
-Leaving the rice in the refrigerator for at least a day rids of excess moisture and allows the grains to firm up, making them easier to separate and prevents your fried rice from turning into mush.
-If you must use freshly-cooked rice, spread it out in a thin layer on a baking sheet and stick in the fridge for a few hours to dry out and completely cool.
+- Rice- Use cold, leftover cooked rice.
+Leaving the rice in the refrigerator for at least a day removes excess moisture and allows the grains to firm up, making them easier to separate and preventing the rice from turning into mush.
+If you need to use freshly cooked rice, spread it in a thin layer on a baking sheet and stick it in the fridge for a few hours to dry and completely cool.

-- Marinating the shrimps in a mixture of cornstarch, salt and pepper keep them juicy and flavorful.
+- Shrimp– Marinating the shrimp in a mixture of cornstarch, salt, and pepper keeps them juicy and flavorful.
 Please do NOT skip this step!

-- If adding eggs, season with salt and pepper to taste.
-Cook until just set and still slightly wet as they will continue to cook when returned to the pan with the rest of the ingredients.
+- Eggs– Cook until just set and still slightly wet, as they will continue to cook when returned to the pan with the rest of the ingredients.

-- Do not skimp on the oil.
+- Oil– Do not skimp on the oil.
 You don’t want the fried rice to be overly greasy but aim for the rice grains to have a slight sheen when stir-fried.
-Use high smoke point oils such as peanut or corn oil.
+Use high smoke points oils such as peanut, avocado, safflower, or vegetable oil.

-- Do not overcrowd pan and cook in batches, as necessary, to prevent temperature of the wok from plummeting and to provide room for the rice grains to toast and caramelize.
+- Do not overcrowd the pan and cook in batches, as necessary, to prevent the temperature of the wok from plummeting and to provide room for the rice grains to toast and caramelize.